Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 67. ### Question67
-A team has expressed requirements as a set of failing acceptance tests.
+A team has expressed requirements as a set of failing Acceptance Tests.
 What are three benefits? (choose best three answers)

 - [x] Improves quality in the requirement itself.
 - [x] Clear acceptance criteria for each feature.